Recent Blog Articles

 Pain traveling down one arm, especially if the arm or hand is weak, numb, or tingling.
 This might indicate that a herniated cervical disc is pressing on a nerve.

 Loss of bowel or bladder control.
-This might indicate pressure on the spinal cord or spinal nerve roots, needing immediate attention.
+This might indicate pressure on the spinal cord, needing immediate attention.